Recovery impacted as supply chain disrupted, demand contracts: PHD Chamber

-New Delhi, May 11 (IANS) Re-emergence of Covid-19 cases in India and resultant partial lockdowns and curfews in many parts of the country in April have impacted the pace of economic recovery with disruptions in supply chains and contraction in demand, industry body PHD Chamber of Commerce and Industry has said in its latest research report.
+New Delhi: Re-emergence of Covid-19 cases in India and resultant partial lockdowns and curfews in many parts of the country in April have impacted the pace of economic recovery with disruptions in supply chains and contraction in demand, industry body PHD Chamber of Commerce and Industry has said in its latest research report.

 The "storm-like spread" of the pandemic will have an impact on the anticipated double digit GDP growth trajectory in FY22, it said.